Market food stall

 - the only preparation carried out involves the grinding of coffee beans

-- only drinks are sold (other than fruit or vegetable juice processed at the place of sale), including:
+- selling drinks only (other than fruit or vegetable juice processed at the place of sale), including:

 - tea or coffee